aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/customdocumentpropertycollection/_index.md

 **Remarks**

-<p>Returns null if a property with the specified name is not found.</p>
+Returns null if a property with the specified name is not found.